Fetterman faces Oz at debate in tight Pennsylvania Senate race - The Boston Globe

 When pressed to release his medical records later in the debate, he refused to commit.

-Oz, a celebrity heart surgeon, ignored his opponent’s health challenges throughout the debate, instead seizing on Fetterman’s policies on immigration, crime and his support for President Joe Biden.
-At one point, Oz said Fetterman is “trying to get as many murderers out of jail as possible.”
+Oz, a celebrity heart surgeon, ignored his opponent’s health challenges throughout the debate, instead focusing on Fetterman’s policies on immigration and crime and his support for President Joe Biden.
+Democrats seized on a comment Oz made about abortion that seemed to suggest that the decision should be left to women, doctors and local politicians.

 The forum had many of the trappings of a traditional debate, complete with heated exchanges and interruptions.
 But the impact of the stroke was apparent as Fetterman used closed-captioning posted above the moderator to help him process the words he heard, leading to occasional awkward pauses.

+Brooke Hatfield, a Maryland speech pathologist who has worked with stroke patients and watched the debate, described Fetterman’s speech errors as “common for people when they have a stroke.”

+“We know that for many stroke survivors the first year can bring rapid improvement, but the brain will continue to rewire itself throughout someone’s life,” she said.

-Oz cast himself as a moderate Republican looking to unite a divided state, even as he committed to supporting former President Donald Trump should he run for president against in 2024.
+Oz, a longtime television personality, was more at home on the debate stage.
+He cast himself as a moderate Republican looking to unite a divided state, even as he committed to supporting former President Donald Trump should he run for president again in 2024.

 “I’m a surgeon, I’m not a politician,” Oz said.
 “We take big problems, we focus on them, and we fix them.
 We do it by uniting, by coming together, not dividing.”

-Fetterman also committed to supporting Biden should he run again in 2024.
+Fetterman similarly committed to supporting Biden should he run again in 2024.

 The Democratic president campaigned with Fetterman in Pittsburgh during the Labor Day parade and just last week headlined a fundraiser for Fetterman in Philadelphia.
 There, Biden said the “rest of the world is looking” and suggested a Fetterman loss would imperil his agenda.